 To the summit and down to the warm south.
 The fairly gentle uphill walk to the summit of the island, El Alto de Garajonay (1486 m) is completed in 2 hours.
 Beautiful views on a clear day down into the cloud forest and across to see the islands of Tenerife, E1 Hierro and La Palma and occasionally Gran Canaria; then steeply down into the hidden valley of Imada (800m.) where there is a shop/bar normally open.
 It is then down into a garden of Eden of palms and canes until you reach Play de Santiago and the south coast (3 hours from Imada).
 Ascent 570m / Descent 1500m

 Accommodation: You will be staying two nights in Apartamentos Bellavista situated on a pedestrian lane in Laguna de Santiago.
-It is a short walk through a banana plantation to the beach, restaurants and shops in the main part of the village.
+It is a short walk to the beach, restaurants and shops in the main part of the village.
 Here you will have your own apartment equipped with food and drink essentials to greet you on arrival.
 Breakfast is taken in your apartment, ingredients supplied.
 Choose one of the many local fish restaurants at the beach for dinner in the evening.
 Don't forget to check out the restaurante La Cuevita towards the harbour.
 It is built into a cave.
-We have chosen to have two nights here as it is the sunniest warmest part of the island.
+We have chosen to have two nights here as it is the sunniest, warmest part of the island.

 Lounge around Santiago and the beach or explore the hidden beaches to the east of the village.
 For the restless, take the bus past Alajero and walk to the only dragon tree on the island.
 Then back down to Santiago via the villages of Alajero and Targa.
 There is plenty to do and see and our local representatives are on hand with suggestions to suit.